Antibiotic Resistance and UTIs: What You Need to Know

 The Bottom Line

 Antibiotic resistance is real.
-It affects how we treat UTIs.
+It affects how we treat UTIs and many other infections.
 But you can help by using antibiotics responsibly.
 Prevent infections through good health habits.
 Get tested early if you think you have a UTI.
 Work with your doctor to choose the right treatment.

 Every time we use antibiotics wisely, we protect them for future generations.
 Together, we can slow antibiotic resistance and keep these medicines working for everyone.
 Your choices matter more than you might think.